GRCDEV/ArduSim/help/development.md

 ArduSim includes the simulation of packet broadcasting between UAVs (*Simulated broadcast*), and the detection of possible collisions (*UAV Collision detector*).

 Each virtual multicopter is composed of an agent in charge of controlling the UAV behaviour, and the different threads required for the protocol being tested.
-The communication between UAVs requires a minimum of two threads, one for sending data packets (*Listener*), and another one for their reception (*Talker*).
-It is highly recommended that the thread *Listener* keeps always listening for new data packets to avoid CPU overhead when virtual buffers are full.
+The communication between UAVs requires a minimum of two threads, one for sending data packets (*Talker*), and another one for their reception (*Listener*).
+When ArdSim is used as a simulator, it is highly recommended that the thread *Listener* keeps always listening for new data packets to avoid CPU overhead when virtual buffers are full.
 In that situation many calculations are performed to process all stored packets.
-Furthermore, up-to-date packets are discarded, and older packets are used, as in a real link (in a real WiFi adapter new packets are discarded if the buffer is full and the application receives that old packets when it starts to receive).
+Furthermore, up-to-date packets are discarded, and older packets are used, as in a real link (in a real WiFi adapter new packets are discarded if the buffer is full, and the application receives that old packets when it starts to receive).

-An ArduSim agent includes a SITL instance, and a thread (Controller) in charge of sending commands to the multicopter, and of receiving the information that it generates.
+An ArduSim agent includes a SITL instance, and a thread (*Controller*) in charge of sending commands to the multicopter, and of receiving the information that it generates.

 The protocol under development can run more threads to control the behavior of the multicopter, like *Protocol logic*, but it is highly recommended to control the multicopter from the thread *Listener* if the multicopter behavior depends on the information received from other multicopters, to avoid any lag between the moment it receives information and the moment when the control action is applied.